 The first physical health concern to address is the pulmonary health issues related to vaping in general and shatter in particular.
 There are still a lot of unknowns about the health repercussions of vaping products.
 With minimal regulation in the vaping product industry, there can be a wide range of quality control and safety practices around vaping fluid purity.
 For shatter in particular this is relevant, as the butane extraction process can lead to a variety of compounds in the vape fluid that may become biologically volatile when vaporized.
-Known as “pyrolysis products” these compounds are a virtual unknown with regard to respiratory health.
+Known as “pyrolysis products”, the effects of these compounds are a virtual unknown with regard to respiratory health.
 The short lifetime of the vaping industry means that long-term, clinically controlled studies simply have not had the time to obtain definitive evidence either way.
 That being said, there has been a surge of respiratory health conditions, collectively referred to as “e-cigarette or vaping product use-associated lung injury” (EVALI), that have arisen since the introduction of vaping onto the scene just over a decade ago.

 A complementary issue is a concern about the purity of the shatter product itself.
 The butane extraction process can introduce a variety of compounds into shatter, and terpenoid combustion can produce a variety of ozone and nitrous oxide compounds, although the behavior of these products during vaping is still unclear.
 Additionally, due to the intense competition in the marijuana/cannabis production market, there is always pressure to develop newer, more efficient ways to extract the most THC from cannabis with the least investment of time and resources.
 Coupled with the illegality of cannabis at the federal level, this has made it impossible to obtain patents for these extraction processes and, subsequently, made it improbable for the FDA to oversee these processes.
 The intense secrecy that is born out of the competition in the market, plus the lack of governmental oversight has made it possible for contaminants, adulterants, and toxicants to be present in shatter products.
 4, 9, 10, 11, 12